washp/adventofcode2024/README.md

 # Advent of Code 2024
 ## Setup
-To download inputs, add your session cookie to ~/.config/adventofcode.session The inputs will be downloaded into input.txt, don't commit this file, as per AoC:s wishes.
+To download inputs, add your session cookie to ~/.config/adventofcode.session.
+The AoC integration is made through https://crates.io/crates/aoc-client.
+The inputs will be downloaded into input.txt, don't commit this file, as per AoC:s wishes.
 ## Create new day template
 Use included makefile with: